MicrosoftDocs/Viva/Viva/goals/goals-broadcast.md

 ## Edit or delete an update

 You can edit or delete an update by going to the **Updates** tab and selecting the three dots next to the **Share** menu.
 You can only edit or delete updates that you authored.
-Deleting a post will permanently remove it from previously shared locations, including email notifications associated with it. <!--Editor's Note: What does this mean?-->
+Deleting a post will permanently remove it from previously shared locations, including email notifications associated with it. <!--Editor's Note: The notifications and emails are not removed, but trying to access the post from those emails or notifications will go nowhere.-->

 <!--Editor's Note: I'm commenting out the existing FAQ, as FAQs are generally a no-no for documentation.
 Information is either important enough to be included in the substance of the topic or it isn't.-->